Rep. Tulsi Gabbard Won't Seek Re-Election Next Year

 Gabbard re-entered politics in 2010 when voters elected her to the Honolulu City Council.
 There she served as chairwoman of the Safety, Economic Development and Government Affairs Committee and vice chairwoman of the Budget Committee.

 She was elected to represent Hawaii in the House of Representatives in 2012.
-She serves on the Armed Services and Foreign Affairs committees, where she has advocated for veterans.

-Gabbard was one of the most prominent lawmakers to back Sen. Bernie Sanders (I-VT) over Hillary Clinton in the 2016 Democratic presidential primary.
-Her endorsement came in dramatic fashion, with her resigning as a vice chairwoman of the Democratic National Committee to express her support.
+Gabbard was one of the most prominent lawmakers to back Sen. Bernie Sanders (I-VT) over Clinton in the 2016 Democrat presidential primary.
+Her endorsement came in dramatic fashion, with her resigning as a vice chairwoman of the Democrat National Committee to express her support.

-The Associated Press and UPI contributed to this developing story.
-Check Breitbart News for updates.
+The Associated Press and UPI contributed to this story.

 .